bhavesh-chainani/topic_modelling/README.md

 | 1 |    Shah Rukh Khan | Shah Rukh Khan (pronounced [ˈʃɑːɦɾʊx xɑːn]; bo... |          en | [shah, rukh, khan, pronounce, ˈʃɑːɦɾʊx, xɑːn, ... |
 | 2 | Leonardo DiCaprio | Leonardo Wilhelm DiCaprio (; Italian: [diˈkaːp... |          en | [leonardo, wilhelm, dicaprio, italian, diˈkaːp... |

-As we can see, some of these tokens have different languages, even though the dataframe has already been filtered to focus on english-detected texts.
+As we can see, some of these tokens have words such as ˈʃɑːɦɾʊx', even though the dataframe has already been filtered to focus on english-detected texts.
 Some of these texts in different languages may be important, especially if they have a high frequency and are not stop words.
-Hence, I will leave such words in, which may then be filtered out when we create our dictionary.
+Hence, I will leave such words in first, and will apply further preprocessing later on to filter such low frequency texts.

 ### Create Dictionary and Corpus

-The two main inputs to the topic model which I will be using (LDA) are the dictionary and the corpus:
+The two main inputs to the topic model which I will be using Latent Dirichlet allocation (LDA), are the dictionary and the corpus:

-Dictionary: The idea of the dictionary is to give each token a unique ID.
+*Dictionary*: The idea of the dictionary is to give each token a unique ID.

-Corpus: Having assigned a unique ID to each token, the corpus simply contains each ID and its frequency.
+*Corpus*: Having assigned a unique ID to each token, the corpus simply contains each ID and its frequency.
 LDA is a "bag-of-words" model, which means that the order of words does not matter.

 I will apply the Dictionary Object from Gensim, which maps each word to their unique ID, and will filter out low-frequency and high-frequency tokens, limiting the vocabulary to a max of 1000 words.